heheshang/AuroraPlan/Rust for Rustaceans.md

 understanding of the underlying mechanisms that you’re equipped to wield them yourself for whatever you may need them for.

-Concurrency comes in three flavors: single-thread concurrency (like with async/await, as we discussed in Chapter 8), single-core multithreaded concurrency, and multicore concurrency, which yields true parallelism.
+- Concurrency comes in three flavors: single-thread concurrency (like with async/await, as we discussed in Chapter 8), single-core multithreaded concurrency, and multicore concurrency, which yields true parallelism.
-168 Chapter 10
 Each flavor allows the execution of concurrent tasks in your program to be interleaved in different ways.
 There are even more subflavors if you take the details of operating system scheduling and preemption into account, but we won’t get too deep into that.
-At the type level, Rust represents only one aspect of concurrency: multithreading.
+- At the type level, Rust represents only one aspect of concurrency: multithreading.
 Either a type is safe for use by more than one thread, or it is not.
 Even if your program has multiple threads (and so is concurrent) but only one core (and so is not parallel), Rust must assume that if there are multiple